 - Presentations: general interest and educational/informative

-- Specific activites to promote health and wellbeing such as walks, mindfulness, yoga, tai chi or dance
+- Specific activities to promote health and wellbeing such as walks and gardening.

 - Time simply for socialising in a friendly and safe space